0xADE/ade-ctld/doc/cmdlist-protocol.md

 *Returns:* len: <total_count>, limited: <displayed_count> (if limited), offset: <offset> (if paginated), list-next: <next_offset> <limit> (if more items available), followed by body containing ID-name pairs

 ### list-next
-*Arguments:* offset <int> (required), limit <int> (optional) *Return next portion of entries from the current filter set starting from the specified offset.
+*Arguments:* offset `<int>` (required), limit `<int>` (optional) *Return next portion of entries from the current filter set starting from the specified offset.
+Integer arguments are passed without quotes.
 If limit is not provided, uses the default list limit from configuration.*
 *Returns:* len: <total_count>, limited: <displayed_count>, offset: <current_offset>, list-next: <next_offset> <limit> (if more items available), followed by body containing ID-name pairs

 ### run
-*Arguments:* id <int> (required)
+*Arguments:* id `<int>` (required)
 *Run application by ID from the index database.
+The ID argument is passed as an integer (without quotes).
 The application is executed either directly or in a terminal if specified in its desktop entry.*
 *Returns:* cmd: run, idx: <application_id>, status: <execution_status>, pid: <process_id>

 ### lang
-*Arguments:* isolang <str> (required)
+*Arguments:* isolang `<str>` (required)
-*Set preferred language for returning localized results (for example, when selecting localizations returned from desktop files).*
+*Set preferred language for returning localized results (for example, when selecting localizations returned from desktop files).
+The language code argument is passed as a string (with `"` prefix).*
 *Returns:* cmd: lang, status: 0, lang: <language_code>

 ## Fort Style